-Notice that at least a few rules have to be entered by the user before this method could construct a hyperplane.
+At least a few rules have to be entered by the user before this method could construct a hyperplane.
 The exact number of needed rules depends on function dimensions and geometric positions of entered rules, but until this condition has not been met, DEXi deactivates this strategy and disables the Use weights checkbox.